nestauk/dap_prinz_green_jobs/dap_prinz_green_jobs/pipeline/green_measures/industries/evaluation/README.md

 **Threshold analysis:** On the full dataset of extracted industries measures, what is the optimal threshold for the two SIC mapping approaches?
 This includes a thresholding analysis of the `closest SIC` and `majority SIC` approaches to better understand completeness.

-**Labelled Evaluation:** This section is split into two subsections:
+**Labelled Evaluation:** This section is split into several subsections:

 - one that explores the effect of different thresholds on accuracy.
 - one that explores overall accuracy.
+- one that compares SIC mapping quality when using companies house matches and not using companies house matches.

 If you would like to learn more about the evaluation results of the **company description classifier**, refer to [📠 20230825 model metrics](https://github.com/nestauk/ojd_daps_language_models/tree/dev/ojd_daps_language_models/pipeline/train_model/company_descriptions#-20230825-model-metrics) in the OJD DAPs language models repo.